 Database Documentation The database schema for each version of Open Dental can be found on the Database Documentation page.

-SQLyog MySQL doesn't include a way to view and edit the data in your database.
+SQLyog MySQL does not include a way to view and edit the data in your database.

 We recommend SQLyog.
 It has a variety of useful tools for working with your raw database.
-It is not recommended to use it to change the data in your database.
+Its use is not recommended for changing the data in your database.

 Adding Functionality to Open Dental Plug-ins